 Defining Control and Ownership Thresholds

-- You have power over the investee
+- Power over the investee

-- You are exposed, or have rights, to variable returns from your involvement
+- Exposure or rights to variable returns

 Majority ownership often indicates control, but it is neither required nor sufficient on its own.

-Under US GAAP (ASC 810), some entities are assessed under the variable interest entity (VIE) model; the entity that is the primary beneficiary (power + economics) consolidates the VIE.
+Under US GAAP (ASC 810), some entities are assessed under the VIE model.
+The entity that is the primary beneficiary (power plus economics) consolidates the VIE.
+Document each subsidiary’s incorporation date, ownership percentage, and business activities.
+This creates your consolidation scope.

 Structured Entities (IFRS) and VIEs (US GAAP)

-Step 2: Gather and Align Financial Data
+Step 2: Gather, Align, and Standardise Financial Data

 Data collection is where consolidation lives or dies.
-You need complete, accurate financial information from every entity in your consolidation scope.

 Trial Balance as Your Foundation

 Trial Balance is the definitive report for multi-entity consolidation.
-It ensures all accounts reconcile before you start eliminations.
-Pull complete Trial Balance data from each entity, including all account balances, to guarantee your consolidation ties back to source systems.
+Pull complete Trial Balance data from each entity to guarantee your consolidation ties back to source systems.
+Without accurate Trial Balance data, your consolidated balance sheet will not reconcile.
+Verify every account before consolidation begins.

 Ensuring Consistent Accounting Policies